-The Organization has elected out of Minnesota state unemployment insurance program and participates in a grantor trust to cover unemployment insurance claims.
+The Organization has elected out of the Minnesota state unemployment insurance program and participates in a grantor trust to cover unemployment insurance claims.
 If claims exceed payments into the trust the Organization could be liable for those claims.

-The Organization has estimated cash balances of \$125,700 and \$122,900 at December 31, 2016 and 2015, respectively, for eligible unemployment claims in Minnesota.
+The Organization has estimated cash balances of \$125,090 and \$125,700 at December 31, 2017 and 2016, respectively, for eligible unemployment claims in Minnesota.
 No asset has been recorded on the Statement of Financial Position.